artdgn/jobs-ranker/README.md

 - jobs will be reposted as new after a while (after editting).
 - the descriptions are long, annoying to read, and have no standards.

-This creates a strong feeling of deja-vu, discomfort, and waste of time and peace of mind.
+This creates a strong feeling of deja-vu, discomfort, and waste of time.

 Automation and basic ML can help reduce the job-ad reading to a minimum.